 Our handling of the coronavirus

-information for employees at the faculty of fine and performing arts
+information for students and employees at the faculty of fine and performing arts

 This page is updated continously